 Hot, sunny climates require UV-resistant materials that won’t crack or fade under intense sunlight.
 Metal options often perform well in these conditions while providing excellent durability and weather resistance.

 Cold climates with freeze-thaw cycles need materials that can expand and contract without cracking.
+In freeze-thaw zones, pair your ridge caps with Ice and Water Shield underlayment at the peak to block ice dam backup.
 Proper installation techniques account for thermal movement to prevent separation at joints and fastening points.

 Coastal areas require corrosion-resistant materials that can withstand salt air and high winds.
 Stainless steel or specially coated metals provide longevity in these challenging environmental conditions.